cockroachdb/docs/v22.1/take-full-and-incremental-backups.md

 ## Backup collections

  A _backup collection_ defines a set of backups and their metadata.
 The collection can contain multiple full backups and their subsequent [incremental backups](#incremental-backups).
-The path to a backup is created using a date-based naming scheme and stored at the [URI](backup.html#collectionURI-param) passed with the `BACKUP` statement.
+The path to a backup is created using a date-based naming scheme and stored at the [collection URI](backup.html#collectionURI-param) passed with the `BACKUP` statement.

 There are some specific cases where part of the collection data is stored at a different URI: